marklreyes/marklreyes/README.md

 👋, I'm [Mark Reyes](https://www.marklreyes.com/about-me/), Frontend Software Engineer with 17+ years working with Engineering, Product, Creative & Marketing Teams.

 ## About Me 👨🏾‍💻
 Described by past teammates as a ***quick study***, I'm a frontend software engineer that's in depth with the presentation layer of your web experience.
-I’m also a [podcaster](https://www.marklreyes.com/allwebsd-podcast/) and [blogger](https://www.marklreyes.com/category/project-log/) and I use these mediums as an additional way of sharing knoweldge, insight and more!
+I also host a [podcast](https://www.marklreyes.com/allwebsd-podcast/) and [blog](https://www.marklreyes.com/category/project-log/) as an additional way of sharing knoweldge, insight and more!

 ## Technical Skills ⌨️
 * **Languages:** HTML, CSS, JavaScript, TypeScript, PHP